6 best tools to get low latency audio in 2026

 Focusrite Scarlett 2i2 3rd Gen

-Focusrite’s Scarlett series, including the 2i2 interface, is one of the most well-regarded brands in the music industry.
-These reliable, affordable interfaces supply phantom power to condenser microphones and allow you to connect XLR and instruments directly to your computer.
+Focusrite’s Scarlett series, including the 2i2 interface, is one of the most well-regarded in the music industry.
+These reliable, affordable hardware interfaces supply phantom power to condenser microphones and allow you to connect XLR and instruments directly to your computer.

 Top features: